zhao1iang/zhao1iang.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 Hi~!
-I am a second-year master sutdent at Peking University, affiliated with Key Laboratory of  Computational Linguistics (MOE) and [LANCO](https://lanco.pku.edu.cn/) group.
+I am a third-year master sutdent at Peking University, affiliated with Key Laboratory of  Computational Linguistics (MOE) and [LANCO](https://lanco.pku.edu.cn/) group.
 [Xu Sun](https://xusun.org/) is my fantastic advisor.
-My reasearch focus lies within natural language processing in general.
+My reasearch focus lies in natural language processing in general.
 I am particularly interested in conditional text generation and long-form text generation, such as machine translation and story generaion.

 <!-- What I cannot create, I don't understand. -->
 <!-- Prior to Peking University